tomb50/Progress/README.md

 Progress
 ========

-Archive of Progress 4GL (ABL) programs
+This is an archive of generic Progress 4GL (ABL) programs.
+I'll be add new ones as they are written.
+Feel free to contribute!